Message from the Director

 Prerequisite: MA 0436.

 A collection of topics in advanced abstract algebra, this course includes group theory, field extensions and Galois.
+Students should have a solid background in theoretical mathematics at the undergraduate level and in linear algebra.
 This is a proof-intensive course.

 MA 0537 Number Theory3 Credits

 This graduate-level survey of the problems and techniques of number theory includes elementary number theory and introductions to analytic and algebraic number theory.
+Students should have some familiarity with theory and proof in mathematics.
 This is a proof-intensive course.